 As online learning evolves, the UM System is dedicated to remaining a leader in academic innovation.
-No two learning experiences are the same and with eLearning, we have the opportunity to serve more students than ever before.
-With collaboration and advances in technology, all four UM System universities have the ability to optimize their eLearning capabilities and build upon them.
+No two learning experiences are the same and with Missouri Online, we have the opportunity to serve more students than ever before.
+With collaboration and advances in technology, all four UM System universities have the ability to optimize their online learning capabilities and build upon them.

-As part of its strategic plan, the UM System has made resources available for campuses to collaborate and expand eLearning in order to enhance educational experiences while also increasing efficiencies.
+As part of its strategic plan, the UM System has made resources available for campuses to collaborate and expand online learning in order to enhance educational experiences while also increasing efficiencies.

 The primary outcomes will be driven through: